Oluwaseyieniola/booking-app-cli/README.md

 Adds a valid booking to the list and decreases remainingTickets.
 It uses a mutex (mu) to avoid race conditions when multiple bookings occur simultaneously.

 sendTicket()
 Simulates sending a booking confirmation.
 The function waits 10 seconds, then prints a confirmation message.
-It uses sync.WaitGrou
+It uses sync.WaitGrouP